 - Kayaking through caves off Van Damme Beach

 - In the caves and out the other side.
 Beautiful guided tours with Kayak Mendocino.

 - Horseback riding in the redwoods and beach

 - Ricochet Ridge Ranch will take you any variety of length rides on your choice of sandy beach, redwood trails or both.

 - Outrigger canoeing up Big River

 - Paddling these stable, and very fast multi-person wooden canoes up Big River is a must-do.
-Go at your own pace, not guides.
-And a tip: if you sit in back, you don't have to paddle, as long as you dont get caught!
+Go at your own pace, no guides here.
+And a tip: if you sit in back, you don't have to paddle, as long as you don't get caught!

 - Visit Glass Beach

 - A rarity, and a fun sunny day afternoon walk.
 Browse the colors of millions of pieces of sea glass left over by a very old dump.
 Something lovely came from that bad idea of throwing trash into the sea once upon a time.
 Before going, stop at the Glass Beach Museum along the highway as you enter Fort Bragg.
 Puts it all in context and boasts great displays of a terrific collection.
 Worth a stop.